EdWorld Internet Topics

 For more academic inspiration, students can read biographies of more than 125 women scientists at 4000 Years of Women in Science.
 The list encompasses almost all scientific disciplines and includes inventors, scholars, writers, mathematicians, and astronomers -- most of whom lived and worked prior to the 19th century.
 Encourage students to test their knowledge by taking an interactive quiz about the history of women in science or, if your browser is equipped with JAVA, to try the online crossword puzzle.

 Included at this site are links to additional sites featuring women of science.
-Students can choose to visit -- and learn more about -- Women of NASA, Biographies of Women Mathematicians, or Past Notable Women of Computing.
+Students can choose to visit -- and learn more about -- Women of NASA or Biographies of Women Mathematicians.

 Finally, check out Distinguished Women of Past and Present.
 This Web site provides biographies of women in all fields of endeavor from all periods of history.
 The women featured contributed to society in many different ways and include writers, educators, scientists, politicians, crusaders, artists, and entertainers.
 Some lived hundreds of years ago, some are living today.